uttam-pasare/switch-statement-differences/README.md

-# Java8 Programming Examples
+# Java8 vs Java 14 switch expression differences
-## This project includes programming examples of Java8 Functional Interfaces

-### C1FilterMapExamples
-filter, map, reduce, distinct, sorted

-### C2FunctionalInterfacesExamples
-Predicate, Function, Supplier, Consumer

-### C3FunctionExamples
-BiFunction, Operator

-### C4CustomClassExamples
-allMatch, anyMatch, noneMatch
+## This repo helps you to undestand the difference between switch expression of Java 8 vs Java 14